ishkawa/DIKit/README.md

 }
 ```

-Provider methods are methods of inheritor of `Resolver` protocol, which is a marker protocol for code generation.
+Provider methods are methods of inheritors of the `Resolver` protocol, which is a marker protocol for code generation.

 ```swift
 public protocol Resolver {}
 ```

-Provider methods declares that which non-injectable types can be instantiated automatically.
-In the example above, `APIClient` and `Database` are non-injectable type, but they can be provided in the same ways in most cases.
-In this situation, define provider methods for the types in an inheritor of `Resolver` protocol, so that instances of the types are provided automatically.
+Provider methods declare which non-injectable types can be instantiated automatically.
+In the example above, `APIClient` and `Database` are non-injectable types, but they can be provided in the same ways in most cases.
+In this situation, define provider methods for the types in an inheritor of the `Resolver` protocol, so that instances of the types are provided automatically.

 ```swift
 protocol AppResolver: Resolver {